The original article was published by The Geneva Association in their August 2014 newsletter.

 The above combination unlocks the potential for economies of scale in businesses that have traditionally thought it necessary to run their own IT infrastructures— similar to the advent of electrical power stations in the late 19th century, before which factories and wealthy households ran their own generators, including raw material sourcing, stokers and engineers.

-It is now possible to plug into the net, use all of your computing resources as necessary, without concerning yourself with how it is provided, and pay one transparent flat fee.
+It is now possible to plug into the net, use all of your computing resources as necessary, without concerning yourself with how it is provided, and pay one transparent flat fee for a real outsourced IT infrastructure.

 Platform-as-a-Service dispenses with the need to buy and maintain your own operating systems and databases.
 The necessary platforms are run from a data centre and delivered on a continuous basis – including updates, security patches, new versions and so on.